marco-sorich/FinSea/README.md

 # Seasonality Chart Analysis

-Script for analysing seasonality of one single symbol.
+A Jupyter Notebook for analysing the seasonality of a single financial product.

+It can analyze stocks, ETFs, crypto token, indices, etc. The anslysis method used is the LOESS regression kernel.